 We worked closely with CPAWS Southern Alberta on forest-related issues this year, particularly in co-developing a webinar series focused on topics most pertinent to the conservation of our forests.
 The webinars provide a platform for experts to share their knowledge and for CPAWS to engage the public.
 Featured topics include fire risk and forest management, caribou and forestry, Indigenous fire management, and a look at what needs to change within forestry to achieve environmental and conservation goals.
 The intensity and extent of the 2023 wildfires in Alberta, the worst fire season on record, drew forest management issues into sharp focus for many Albertans.
 In 2023 and leading into the 2024 wildfire season, the forestry industry led public campaigns claiming that increased harvest is a solution to reducing wildfire risk and protecting communities.
 While forestry can, and does, have a role to play managing our forests, especially in mitigating risk in the wildland-urban interface, many of the claims made are in these public campaigns are not based on scientific consensus, and are not in the best interest of protecting biodiversity and the ecological integrity of forests.

 Our focus has been to highlight the best available science and to support Indigenous land stewardship in conversation with industry, governments, and the public.
 Detailed information about forestry myths are captured in a blog published in November 2023 that we have referred to many times throughout the year.

 Canada proudly touts the claim of being a global leader in sustainable forestry, but gently scratching the surface of this facade exposes real concerns about the claim.
 Environmental and social concerns are a secondary priority to the main goal of forestry, which is economic profit through timber harvest and the outdated ethos of 'feeding the mills'.
-Alberta's Forests Act, focused on maintaining a sustainable timber yield.
-In recent amendments there is now also mention of forests as ecosystems.
+Alberta's Forests Act is focused on maintaining a sustainable timber yield.
+In recent amendments there is now also mention of forests as ecosystems, but the Act needs further major amendments to ensure that commercial forestry and forest management in Alberta is putting healthy ecosystems first.